go-python/gpython/README.md

 [![GoDoc](https://godoc.org/github.com/go-python/gpython?status.svg)](https://godoc.org/github.com/go-python/gpython)
 [![License](https://img.shields.io/badge/License-BSD--3-blue.svg)](https://github.com/go-python/gpython/blob/master/LICENSE)

-gpython is a part re-implementation / part port of the Python 3.4 interpreter to the Go language, "batteries not included".
+gpython is a part re-implementation, part port of the Python 3.4 interpreter in Go.
+Although there are many areas of improvement, it stands as an noteworthy achievement in capability and potential.

-It includes:
+gpython includes:

-  * runtime - using compatible byte code to python3.4
+  * lexer, parser, and compiler
-  * lexer
+  * runtime and high-level convenience functions
-  * parser
+  * multi-context interpreter instancing
-  * compiler
+  * easy embedding into your Go application
   * interactive mode (REPL) ([try online!](https://gpython.org))

-It does not include very many python modules as many of the core modules are written in C not python.
+gpython does not include many python modules as many of the core modules are written in C not python.
 The converted modules are:

   * builtins